h2non/rocky/README.md

 ### Design

 `rocky` design is driven by keeping versatility and extensibility in mind.
-The main goal is to keep it with a small core and codebase with just the proper responsability and built-in features, but highly opened to extensibility.
+The main goal is to remain it with a small core and codebase, hosting just the proper responsability and necessary built-in features, and making more efforts providing more ways to extensibility.
-Middleware layer is probably the core and more useful feature of `rocky`.
+That level extensibility can be achieved via its middleware layer, which is the core and more powerful feature of `rocky`.

-The significant difference betweet the middleware layer and an event bus, which is very common in asynchronous programming, is the control flow capability.
-Via middleware you can completely rely on a consistent control flow when handling some data, continuing or stoping it accordingly.
+The significant difference between the middleware layer and an event bus (which is very common in asynchronous programming) is the control flow capability.
+Via middleware you can completely rely on a consistent control flow when performing some actiong with HTTP traffic, continuing or stoping it accordingly.
-This approach allow you to plug in intermedia jobs with custom logic beetwen stages of the HTTP traffic flow live cycle.
+This approach allows you to plug in intermediate jobs with custom logic beetwen different stages of the HTTP flow live cycle.

 ### Stability